lrgc01/ansible-AWS_dolibarr_drupal/README.md

    The same as above, we may uninstall the whole dependency tree

 ----------------------------------------------------------------------
-VARIABLES OF MAIN INTEREST IN group_vars/server2.yml
+VARIABLES OF MAIN INTEREST IN group_vars or vars_files and so on
 ----------------------------------------------------------------------

  - www_basedir: if using other than the default /var/www.